-If you discovered a baby animal that is not injured, the best thing you can do is leave it be.
+If you discovered a baby animal that is not injured, the best thing you can do is leave it there.
 The parents may come back only after you leave the area so as not to reveal their young to a predator.
 The information below may help direct you in your situation.

 If you are seeking advice please call our front office at 541-476-0222.